 This is my first time baking something vegan on purpose.
 I wanted to see what it was like in comparison to my usual chocolate cakes, whether flourless or not.

-By definition, I looked it up of course, veganism abstains from eating any animal product, not only meats but also dairy, eggs and things like honey.
+By definition - I looked it up of course - veganism abstains from eating any animal product, not only meats but also dairy, eggs and things like honey.
 And I get the idea of keeping animals from suffering, and understand that industrial ways are not intended to guard them.
-But what if I have a farm and a milking cow that I keep in great conditions.
-Why can´t I use the milk?
-These are the questions that I always bump into.
+It's not my way of living at all, but I respect those who do.
+And even if it's once in a while, it always help.

 Anyway, I'm not vegan, vegetarian or particularly anything.
 I eat things I like and avoid food I don't, like fish.
 I eat gluten free a lot of times because it makes me feel good and I love researching new flours.